HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/notes-on-declarative-binary.md

 - A record is a function that takes a bytes object and returns two
-  values: the interpretation of consumed bytes, and the remaining unconsumed bytes, or `None` if no bytes were unconsumed.
+  values: the interpretation of consumed bytes, and the remaining unconsumed bytes, or `None` if no bytes were consumed.
 - A when referring to a record's record_length, it refers to any of the above ways to get a record's length.
 - If a record has no record_length, then it is as long as the source